How to Sell a House By Owner in Mississippi

 - Lot size

-Many real estate agents and potential buyers really do read this “fine print” on your listing, so include accurate details and plenty of them.
+Many real estate agents and potential buyers read this “fine print” on your listing, so include accurate details and plenty of them.

 For sellers in southern Mississippi, listing proximity to the beach or other amenities is key to getting more interest and a better sales price.
 Renken advises her clients to prominently advertise their proximity to the beach.
 “It’s important for someone to include down here, even if you’re 20 or 30 minutes away.
 Some people like to know that they are within driving distance.”